google/openhtf/CONTRIBUTING.md

 python setup.py develop
 ```

+If you're having issues with the python setup, it's possible that the problem is due to El Capitan not including ssl headers.
+This [link](http://adarsh.io/bundler-failing-on-el-capitan/) may help you in that regard.

 ## Web Frontend Development
 OpenHTF ships with a built-in web gui found in the `openhtf.io.frontend` module.